 From the days I processed the memories from my childhood in paintings, right after art-school, I have wanted to put my work in context.
-The series of youth memories were presented and sold in groups of two or three and later I painted a series of six paintings inspired by “Erlkönig” to confront them with my Saint Christopher.
+The series of youth memories were presented and sold in groups of two or three.
+Later I painted a series of six paintings inspired by “Erlkönig” to confront them with a large painting of Saint Christopher.
 All to illustrate the road an artist has to walk to do what he has to do.

-At Maurits van de Laar gallery I built a house on which the paintings were shown from the inside out instead of from the outside in as would happen in a regular show, this was my first installation, the basis of a series of paintings.
+At Maurits van de Laar gallery in Den Haag I built a house on which the paintings were shown from the inside out instead of from the outside in as would happen in a regular show.
+As if they were windows through which you could see the inside of my house.
+This was my first installation, the basis of a series of paintings.

-The “Canto’s” of Ezra Pound were juxtapositions of seemingly unrelated elements which made it possible for me to associate and form my own ideas about the texts. they have a surrealistic quality that I liked a lot.
-Inspired by this I started to show groups of paintings next to eachother and I started to show studio-walls during exhibitions.
+The “Canto’s” of Ezra Pound are juxtapositions of seemingly unrelated elements which make it possible for me to associate and form my own ideas about the texts.
+They have a surrealistic quality that I like a lot.
+Inspired by this I started to show groups of paintings next to each other and I started to show studio-walls during exhibitions.

 Have You Seen the Stars Tonight?